brycewray/hugo-site/content/posts/2026/06/markedit-textedit-markdown/index.md

 {{< img src="MarkEdit_screenshot_1920x1270.png" alt="Screen capture of MarkEdit application on macOS" rounds=true >}}

 Other than its ability to be "Markdown-savvy TextEdit," another of MarkEdit's key advantages is that it's a native macOS app.
 To put that another way, it doesn't rely on [Electron](https://www.electronjs.org/) or any other bloated framework.
-This keeps it small (four MB as installed), light and quick, even on older Macs --- although it's mainly for newer ones, albeit with special, additional versions for macOS iterations from several years ago.
+This keeps it small (four MB as installed), light, and quick, even on older Macs --- although it's mainly for newer ones, albeit with special, additional versions for macOS iterations from several years ago.
 MarkEdit also works, looks, and feels like a *real* macOS app.
 As its GitHub page explains:

 > UI controls remain native to macOS in both aesthetics and behavior, including force-touch word lookup, inline predictions, and Writing Tools.